 - Three Appraisal Forms sent to referees**

 *Ontario students may send e-transcripts through the Ontario Universities Application Centre (OUAC).
-Applications who have attended postsecondary institutions outside North America must have their foreign transcripts assessed by World Education Services (WES).
+Applicants who have attended postsecondary institutions outside North America must have their foreign transcripts assessed by World Education Services (WES).
 We require a WES Credential Evaluation Report, including a Course-by-Course Analysis.
 WES evaluations must be sent directly to the Office of Admissions directly from WES and received by the application deadline.

 **Instruct referees to directly return forms to the LU Admissions office